Paraguay: Interior Minister Tadeo Rojas is dismissed and Lorenzo Darío Lezcano named acting interior minister.

 Russia: President Vladimir Putin accepts the resignation of the governor of Sverdlovsk oblast, Yevgeny Kuivashev, whose regular term would have expired May 29, and appoints him as acting governor until elections.

 Albania: Parliament fails to elect a president in the first round as no candidates are nominated, the ruling coalition attempting to bring the opposition, which has been boycotting parliament since February, into the process.
-The second round on April 20 fails likewise.
+The second round on April 20 fails likewise, as does the third on April 27.
+In the fourth round on April 28, Ilir Meta is elected (87-2).

 Austria: Johanna Mikl-Leitner is elected Landeshauptfrau of Niederösterreich (52 of 56 votes).